Virus cases balloon in S. Korea as outbreak shifts, spreads

 Daegu, a southeastern city of 2.5 million that is the country’s fourth largest, emerged as the focus of government efforts to contain the disease known as COVID-19, and Chung promised support to ease a shortage in hospital beds, medical personnel and equipment.
 Mayor Kwon Young-jin of Daegu has urged residents to stay inside, even wearing masks at home, to stem further infection.

 The first case in Daegu was reported on Tuesday.
-By Friday, the area had 153.
+By Friday, the city and its surrounding areas had 152, including South Korea’s first two fatalities from COVID-19.

 Nationwide, the numbers told of a ballooning problem.
 There were 20 new cases reported Wednesday, 53 on Thursday and 100 on Friday.

 The central government declared a “special management zone” around Daegu on Friday, which didn’t restrict movement of residents or supersede local officials’ power but served as official recognition of the problem.
-A total of 110 infections have been confirmed in Daegu and surrounding areas, including South Korea’s first fatality from COVID-19.

 Most of those cases have been linked to a single house of worship, a branch of the Shincheonji Church of Jesus, where a woman in her 60s attended two services before testing positive for the virus.